oss-slu/cv_zebrafish/graphing/legacy_output_graph_reference.md

 **Meaning.** The stack of head outlines makes it easy to see if the fish consistently yaws toward one side during fin beats, or whether head motion is synchronized with fin usage.

 **CSV translation.**
-- Pull `HeadYaw`, `LF_Angle`, `RF_Angle`, and `timeRanges` directly from the CSV.
+- Pull `HeadYaw`, `LF_Angle`, `RF_Angle` directly from the CSV and group by `bout_num`.
-- Ensure the CSV’s `leftFinPeaks/rightFinPeaks` columns actually store the computed peak indices if you want to skip recomputation—otherwise recompute peaks from `LF_Angle`/`RF_Angle` just like the legacy routine.
+- Fin peak indices are not pre-calculated in the new CSV, so they must be computed from the `LF_Angle`/`RF_Angle` time-series for each bout.

 ## Implications for the new implementation
-1. Persist spine point coordinates (x, y, confidence per segment) and pixel-space trajectories (head & tail) if you want to match the movement, heatmap, and spine plots exactly; they are currently absent from `calculations/tests/calculated_data.csv`.
-2. Treat the `timeRangeStart_*` / `timeRangeEnd_*` columns in `calculations/tests/calculated_data.csv` as the canonical bout definitions; every graph in `outputDisplay.py` filters on those ranges, so reusing them ensures parity.
+1. **Persist missing data for full parity.** To reproduce the movement, heatmap, and spine plots exactly, the data pipeline must be updated to export:
+    - Spine point coordinates (x, y, confidence per segment).
+    - Pixel-space trajectories for the head and tail.
+2. **Leverage the new data structure.** The per-frame `bout_*` columns make bout-based analysis significantly simpler.
+Grouping data by `bout_num` should be the standard approach for all plots.
+3. **Utilize aggregate metrics.** The new `bout_*` aggregate columns are immediately available for creating summary plots, statistical tables, or higher-level analyses without needing to re-process the raw time-series data.
-3. When building new Plotly components, reuse the same filenames (HTML + PNG) if you want drop-in compatibility with downstream automation that expects artifacts in the legacy `results/Results N` directories.
+4. **Maintain consistent outputs.** When building new Plotly components, reuse the same filenames (HTML + PNG) if you want drop-in compatibility with downstream automation that expects artifacts in the legacy `results/Results N` directories.